superp0tat0/MCTS/README.md

 * In play.py you could set mcts = MCTS(..., IS=False) to turn off the improved algorithm.
 The default sampling method is RollOut policy.
 (Uniform randomly sampling)
 * In play.py you could set mcts = MCTS(iterations=400,...) to set the amount of simulations for each step.
 * In play.py you could set mcts = MCTS(max_depth=30,...) to set the maximum tree depth for the simulation.
 Simulation need to have less steps than max_depth to end.

+# Future working plans
+The idea of improving simulation was proven to be inefficient in project report.
+Thus, the reuse of simulations in previous games should be considered.
+There are two possible approaches.
+* The first approach is to store the tree data structure as the main tree.
+Then after each iteration, the algorithm will store the new simulation into the tree structure.
+However, this method is also inefficient intuitively.
+First it will take massive space complexity.
+Second, it is a fall back since it works almost the same as greedy algorithm
+* The second approach is to construct the distribution of game board entirely.
+And adjust this distribution to give a reasonable estimation of winning rate.
+To do this, I want to replace estimation part to neural networks.
+The neural networks are essentially creating a distribution with numerous parameters.
+It should suit our purpose well.
+For generating the simulations.
+I could use the self competence program.
+* Some other technics could be used in generating the datasets.
+For example, after we generated some datasets with 6x6 Gomoku.
+We could use the 6x6 board to cover all possible positions on 15x15 boards to generate more datas for 15x15 Gomoku.